groff_out(5) — Linux manual page

 following discussion, the term command refers to this device-

-intended for use by document authors.
-Device-independent output
+use by document authors.
+Device-independent output commands

-advancement; drawing of geometric primitives; and device control
+drawing of geometric primitives; and device extension commands, a

-device, and embed URL hyperlinks in supported output formats.
+embed URL hyperlinks in supported output formats.

 Background